FAQs

 - The Courts found favour with these arguments and litigants have been able to escape liability under the loans and guarantees in question.

 - The Courts effectively concluded that a mortgage / loan / guarantee may not be enforceable in some cases unless the person signing it is advised by an independent lawyer as to the contents of the document they are asked to sign, and the possible consequences on the person signing, taking into account the person’s own situation.
-Specifically, the courts ruled that, in order to rely on a loan / guarantee, the lender is under a duty of care to ensure that the person signing receives independent legal advice at a face to face meeting from a solicitor, advising them in respect of the document they propose to sign.
+Specifically, the courts ruled that, in order to rely on a loan / guarantee, the lender is under a duty of care to ensure that the person signing receives independent legal advice at a face-to-face meeting from a solicitor, advising them in respect of the document they propose to sign.

-- In taking advice (known as “independent Legal Advice”) from a solicitor, the people signing up to the loans, guarantees and other such documents were no longer able to avoid liability by claiming they were unaware of the consequences or were pressured into doing so.
+- In taking advice (known as “Independent Legal Advice”) from a solicitor, the people signing up to the loans, guarantees and other such documents were no longer able to avoid liability by claiming they were unaware of the consequences or were pressured into doing so.

 - As a result, most banks, building society’s and other lenders require people signing some types of guarantee and other mortgage documentation to see a solicitor to obtain independent legal advice before the loan can be concluded.